kabirsinghcodes/Github-Profile-App/README.md

 - The app is build using Flutter and Dart languages and the Github API is used for obtaining the information from GITHUB 📁

 ## How can you use it ?? 🔔
-- Clone the project and run it on your device to see the functioning of it.
+- Clone the project and run it on your device to see the functioning.

 ## This is how it looks 🍀